rohit507/exam_gen/docs/misc-notes.md

     - **Note:** If you're inside a `pipenv shell` you can drop the `pipenv run` prefix from all of the commands here that have them.

+  - Currently, the package is set up to have a single executable that can manage most of the actual work of running things.
+    - If acting as a user install the package with `pip3 install <location>` (maybe `sudo`?)
+Then `exam-gen` will be avilable on the command line.
+    - If working as a developer then you'll have `exam-gen` readily available in `pipenv run` or `pipenv shell`.
+      - I recnoment just using `pipenv shell`
+      - Alternately you can have a simultaneous global "install" with `pip3 install --dev -e ./` but that's contraindicated

+  - When updating deps as a developer, make sure the setup.py and pipfiles are synced with `pipenv run pipenv-setup sync` after running `pipenv lock`, `pipenv sync` or `pipenv update`.

   - We're using [`mkdocs`](https://www.mkdocs.org) for documentation.
     - We're using [`mkdocstrings`](https://github.com/pawamoy/mkdocstrings) to include
       generated docstrings in the mkdocs output.